Signs of revival of class struggle signposts the future

 Then on top of this, there are the qualitative worsening prospects for the economic situation in virtually all spheres of the world economy.
 Uncertainty deepens with each passing day and month, as capitalist economic institutions and their spokespersons announce ‘disappointing’ figures for growth.
 The eurozone, the world’s second-biggest economic area, is in retreat from even its recent feeble recovery.
 Germany, its economic powerhouse is currently stagnating and repeatedly comes close to outright recession.
 Its continued dependence on exports means that German capitalism is vulnerable to sudden shocks.
 Japan, the world’s third-biggest economy, “may also be on the edge of a downturn”, the Economist speculates.
 Added to this is the dramatic 20% plunge in the oil price, which is a key economic indicator and in the present situation also affects geopolitical developments.

 Of course, it is the overall economic prospects of world capitalism that are mainly responsible for the drop in the price of oil and the extremely gloomy prognostications of the capitalist institutions which flow from this.
 The IMF has cut its estimate of global growth this year from 3.4% to a little over 3%, yet as recently as April it was expecting a 3.6% increase.
 A similar downgrade exists for the ‘emerging markets’.
 Brazil and Russia remain ‘in a torpor’ with the only supposed bright spot being India, which nevertheless has slashed growth-rate expectations!
-These and other countries have to adapt to the end of the ‘commodities boom’ which temporarily boosted their economies, which according to Luis Costa, a Citigroup strategist, means that “the commodities cycle is over”.
+These countries have to adapt to the end of the ‘commodities boom’, which according to one expert means that “the commodity cycle is over”.
 Moreover, this development has had a structural effect on the economies in the neo-colonial world; past, favourable conditions for commodity producers are unlikely to return quickly.
 China, a huge commodity market, is now calculated to have overtaken the US in the past few months as the largest economy in the world, but it too is slowing down.

 This led the IMF’s chief, Christine Lagarde, to warn of a “new mediocre era of low growth for a long time.”
 This completely confirms the past and current economic analysis of the CWI, that capitalism displayed ‘depressionary tendencies’ even before 2008 and now, in some regions at least, is experiencing an outright ‘depression’.
 Martin Wolf of the Financial Times writes that the best capitalism can hope for is what he calls a “managed depression”.
 Larry Summers, former US Treasury Secretary, has recalled the phrase “secular stagnation”, first used in the 1930s.